-Mr. Ryuji Hori is an outside auditor as set forth in Article 2, Item 16, of the Companies Act.
-The Company has notified Tokyo Stock Exchange, Inc., that he is an independent auditor in accordance with its regulations.
+Mr. Ryuji Hori is Outside Audit & Supervisory Board Member as set forth in Item 16 of Article 2 of the Companies Act.
+The Company has notified Tokyo Stock Exchange, Inc., that he is an independent officer in accordance with its regulations.
 He has no special interest in or with the Company.